ccomings/bandcmp/README.md

 ## Functionality and MVPS

 * Replicate power, start/stop, tap, and individual beat keys
-* Selector knob from different instruments to play
+* Selector knob to select from different instruments to playback selected instruments
+* Once beat on certain instrument selector has been determined allow for new selected instrument to add into beat
 * Tempo and volume control knobs
 * smooth bug free navigation and sufficient styling
 * deploy on heroku